TobiasPSP/Modules.ScriptBlockLoggingAnalyzer/README.md

 Enable-SBL
 ```

-Note: it may take up to a few minutes until scriptblock logging is fully enabled.
+Note: it may take few minutes until scriptblock logging is fully enabled.
+The most relaxed approach is to enable scriptblock logging and check back after lunch or the next day.

 ### Hardening